op7ic/Yara-Mixer/README.md

   * Remove rules which error out and leave only 'working' rules in new ruleset file
   * Write all working rules to new ruleset file
 * Remove any left over files
-* Print out location of the new ruleset file
+* Print out location of final ruleset file

 ## Tested On